xXValhallaCoderXx/nexus-workspace/docs/ai-context/overview.md

 ## What It Is

 Nexus is a **Meeting Intelligence** app that automatically captures Google Meet transcripts from Google Drive, processes them with AI (via OpenRouter), and delivers structured summaries to multiple configurable destinations.
-It also includes an **Omnichannel Triage Digest** pipeline that batches Slack @mentions into AI-classified digests, plus a guided **first-run onboarding flow** for login, workspace connections, and workflow setup.
+It also includes an **Omnichannel Triage Digest** pipeline that batches Slack @mentions into AI-classified digests, a dedicated **Mentions** workspace for browsing triaged Slack activity, plus a guided **first-run onboarding flow** for login, workspace connections, and workflow setup.

 ## Related Docs